PauloniaAQP/paulonia_cache_image/README.md

 retryDuration | If the download fails, retry after this duration | 2s maxRetryDuration | Max accumulated time of retries | 10s imageScale | The image scale | 1.0
-maxInMemoryImages | Global variable, sets a max number of images in memory | infinite
+maxInMemoryImages | Global variable, sets a max number of images in memory | 7

 ## Author